ObaidKhan625/DRF-Plaid/README.md

 ```
 ### Install and start Redis Server

-I have used Redis server for the celery broker, it uses default URL 'redis://127.0.0.1:6379'
+I have used Redis server for the celery broker, it uses default URL 'redis://127.0.0.1:6379'.
+Also I have used SQLite to store the celery results.

 ```bash
 Celery Broker -> Redis
 Celery Backend -> SQLite
 ```

 ### Migrations
 ```bash